-WHAT MAKES VINEGAR ACIDIC?
+WHAT MAKES PH OF VINEGAR ACIDIC?

 Lactic fermentation is a process that involves anaerobic bacteria consuming sugar and converting it to lactic acid, ethanol, and more bacteria.
 When the fermentation involves only the lactic bacteria (as in yogurt or vegetable fermentation), the culturing stops at the point where there are no more sugars to be consumed, and the bacteria die off.